fetchai/docs-archived/docs/getting-started/erc20.md

   return true;
 endfunction
 ```
-The above constructs object addresses by concatnating the `spender` address with the `owner` address.
+The above constructs object addresses by concatenating the `spender` address with the `owner` address.
 However, unlike a normal dictionary, the `StateShard` does not keep a record of which entries exists and which not.
 Such functionality could be added by simply adding another state variable keeping track of owners.
 We will see an example on a similar type of functionality in the next part of this guide.

 Finally, implementing a query mechanism is equally straight foward:
 ```